fscottfoti/togethermap-help/docs/extras.md

 ## Search

 When the user clicks the "Hamburger" and "Search", a search will be performed for places in the map view.
 (This is an option when deploying TM so might not occur in all TM instances.)
 At the time of this writing, search will search places in any collection for which the user has read permissions, but will only search the "name" attribute.
-Improving search to be more general is one of the planned tasks for improving TM.
+Changing search to be more general is one of the planned tasks for improving TM.

 ## Settings

-The follow settings can be configured in TM:
+The following settings can be configured in TM:

 * the meaning of double clicking the map (as mentined in the [Adding Places Redux](basics.md)) can be changed from "zoom in" to "add place" and back.

-* the "pan to place" setting which when enabled will pan to each place as you hover the mouse over the "card" in the Collection page.
+* the "pan to place" setting can be enabled which will pan to each place as you hover the mouse over the "card" in the Collection page.
 Normally the place will be highlighted, but this enables you to quickly pan to the place if it's not shown in the current map view.

 ## Email updates